 Homann is only known to have produced one pocket globe.
-Although the present example reflects an earlier issue than previously identified in that it does not include Homann's title as Imperial Geographer, which he received in 1715.
+Although the present example reflects an earlier issue than previously identified, it does not include Homann's title as Imperial Geographer, which he received in 1715.
 The globe features cartography plotted from recent observations of the Académie Royale des Sciences in Paris.
 In addition to his collaboration with Doppelmayr, Homman published the gores of George Christoph Eimmart's globes in his atlases, which would have provided additional cartographic information.
 The equator is graduated and shows ecliptic and prime meridian.
-None of the Antarctic continent appears, nor is there a coast to northwestern Canada - but it has been hand-outlined in green - or southeastern Australia.
+None of the Antarctic continent appears, nor is there a coast to northwestern Canada, or eastern Australia.
 "New Zeeland" and "Diemans Land" are shown only in part, and California is shown as an island.